adammartin-mednax/AzureADGraphApiSPIKE/README.md

 * The [Azure AD Graph API SDK](https://github.com/Azure/azure-sdk-for-python/tree/master/azure-graphrbac) is rather badly written and you must extend to get the desired funcationality.
 Luckily it seems to be designed for extension as I was easily able to extend the `UserBase` object.
 If there is concern you can go one level down as `UserBase` extends `Model` which is a component in the completely seperate and public [MSRest Project](https://github.com/Azure/msrest-for-python).
   * Biggest issue with the graph api is that in approximately version 0.40 of the package they added `additional_properties` argument.
 While this argument takes a dict it only handles simple mappings not a case where a key contiains a list of values.
 As such `otherMails` and `signInNames` are not supported in the current implementation.
   * I suspect that several object will need to be dealt with: `user_create_parameters`, `user_update_parameters`, and `user_get_parameters` probably all need some massaging.
-* Sign In Names seems to be the key to what you use to login as but not sure how this ties in to anything yet.
-[Create Local User Account](https://msdn.microsoft.com/en-us/library/azure/ad/graph/api/users-operations#CreateLocalAccountUser)
 * Update seems as easy as create though you may need to find the user desired.
 * Deactivate is fundamentally an update on teh surface.
 * Group manipulations look strateforward once you understand the user api.